rinadorcas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. Inputs a script that prints “Hello, World”, followed by a new line to the standard output.
+0. Inputs a script that prints “Hello, World”, followed by a new line to the standard output.
-2. Inputs a script that displays a confused smiley "(Ôo)'
+1. Inputs a script that displays a confused smiley "(Ôo)'
+2. Displays the content of the /etc/passwd file.